Skip to content

 Can DCENT_OS overclock my Antminer?

-Advanced Hack Mode is intended to expose per-chip frequency targets and per-domain voltage controls where the hardware and beta image support them.
+The autotuner runs a closed-loop per-chip frequency/voltage search with measured feedback, PVT clamps, ramp limits, and rollback, and advanced controls expose per-chip frequency targets and per-domain voltage where the hardware and beta image support them.
 Overclocking can damage hardware, cause instability, and brick a miner during beta.
 Do not use it on production equipment.

 Does DCENT_OS work with my mining pool?